Society finch: How song production occurs in the brain

-When it comes to how the brain produces songs, Benglaese finches have been shown to display syringeal specialization.
+When it comes to how the brain produces songs, Bengalese finches have been shown to display syringeal specialization.
 One possible explanation for why each side of the vocal muscle produces different frequencies is that there are neural constraints.
 It has been suggested that there may be lateralization between the brain hemispheres leading to biased auditory sensory or motor control.
 The left hemisphere of the brain may be better tuned to process higher frequency sounds than the right hemisphere which may specialize in low frequency sounds.
 Regardless of whether one side is responsible for a specific set of frequencies over another, both hemispheres of the brain must work simultaneously to produce a song.
 Because Bengalese finches have been shown to use the two sides of their syrinx in different ways during vocal production, it has been established that bilateral hemispheric control is required to coordinate and regulate these contrasting syringeal activities.
 In this kind of highly lateralized song production the neural brain activity must be asymmetric so that the different behavioral aspects are executed correctly.
 While one hemisphere directs the use of one side of the syrinx, the other must prevent sound production.
 Interhemispheric switching has been observed in zebra finches, but Bengalese finches have been suggested as a better model organism of study due to their ability of distinct and rapid switching of higher and lower frequency ranges to control note structure within a syllable.
 Further research in this field will allow for a better understanding of how the songbird brain controls songs because of the patterns of syringeal control and rapid hemispheric switching in Bengalese finches.

 Neural mechanisms of song production have been found to vary by species.
 Bengalese finches have been found to require real-time auditory feedback in order to produce normal songs even in adulthood.
 The results of a study by Okanoya and Yamaguchi in 1997 illustrated this point and suggest that in order for the brain to produce normal songs, ongoing interaction between the auditory feedback and the motor pathway of the brain for song recognition may be required.
 The location in the brain where the interaction of auditory feedback with the motor pathway occurs is unknown in the Bengalese finch brain and its recognition may provide insight into how auditory feedback interacts with motor pathways in individuals and between species.
 Bengalese finches have been widely used in song learning and processing studies because they are a closed ended learner that generate variable songs which has allowed researchers to comprehensively understand songbird song production with implications for understanding human vocal learning and comprehension.